coretrix/hitrix/docs/docs/guide/services/crud.md

 # CRUD
-This service it gives you ability to build gql query and apply different query parameters to the query that should be used in listing pages
+This service it gives you ability to build query and apply different query parameters to the query that should be used in listing pages

 Register the service into your `main.go` file: